CombustibleToast/Firemelon-Game/Script_and_Notes/Log.md

 Also, I fixed fruit jittering on the bottom of the screen by making their y velocities 0 if they were close to 0

 ![](https://lh7-us.googleusercontent.com/1B259JkTLjyegBmJEZacvtJXgpQqbppb-HGXNmEw5BaVL-HknWznIxFPaQkmXHkiTudjFiXdrwI9cKUA3n7yfEJRRAoteG1VHAV_9B4V8gYrV6xPLNHGh8fSMqGebOeQgWjhDfVkd4RaDiq6-B8unZM)

+## 11
+11/17
+master 6f782dc - Attempting to compile a vec of collisions not working because borrow checker It's been like 3 weeks because I had so many assignments and projects due.
+I started to look into the dynamic physics of collisions today with the help of [this video](https://www.youtube.com/watch?v=LPzyNOHY3A4) which was super helpful.
+However, the borrow checker strikes again.
+The big issue I was having today was compiling all collisions into a vector or any other data structure.
+My approach to this was creating a `Vec<(&Fruit, &Fruit)>` to hold pairs/tuples of fruit that experienced a collision that frame.
+The problem came from trying to take a reference from the Vec with all active fruits and placing them in the new Vec.
+Originally, I was passing in a mutable slice using `Vec.as_slice` into the method that finds all collisions.
+This worked for dealing with the static collisions only, but did not work when I also tried to push the two fruit into the collisions vector.
+The problem here, likely among other deeper problems, was lifetimes.
+The compiler kept telling me that the lifetime of the collisions vec needed to outlive some other lifetime and it all just confused me.
+I went to [the book](https://doc.rust-lang.org/rust-by-example/scope/lifetime.html) (this is not actually the book, i mistook it for the book) to get a baseline understanding of lifetimes which helped a little, but not enough to salvage this approach.
+There was also an issue with using `for fruit in fruits` and nest in `for other in fruits` loops as the `in` keyword makes the slice into an iterator, which mut borrows it, which disallows the other loop to use it as well.
+I got around this by just using indexes for the slice, i.e. `for fruit_index in 0..fruits_len` which is clunkier but works.
+Back to the main issue, my second and current attempt uses what I now think is bad design and will probably be scrapping it.
+Instead of passing in the `fruits.as_slice`, I *move* in the whole vec and move it out on return.
+This is very clunky and highly unnecessary; the reason borrows exists is specifically to alleviate the need to move variables in and out of function calls.
+Anyways, this approach still doesn't work because doing `fruits.get_mut(index)` borrows fruits as mutable itself.
+This causes an issue when I try to get the other fruit within the nested loop, as we can only have one mutable borrow at a time.
+This problem can probably be fixed in one of two ways:
+1. Split up the collision steps into compile collisions -> merge fruit (which i don't even have implemented right now) -> static collisions -> dynamic collisions
+	- This may still make the borrow checker unhappy during the compile collisions phase.
+I'd have to pass in an immutable borrow of the fruits vec, which may solve the issue but who knows.
+2. Do all steps in part 1 in a single function
+	- This would be horribly unreadable but may appease the borrow checker.
+I don't really want to live to appease the borrow checker, I would really rather learn how to use and harness it properly, which is part of the reason I'm doing this project in the first place.